 Written by Karin Jacobs (1st edition).

-The Transport and Tourism Committee (TRAN) is leading the European Parliament’s work on this legislative file.
-The Committee on Fisheries (PECH) will prepare an opinion.
+Within the European Parliament, the Committee on Transport and Tourism (TRAN) is leading the work on this legislative file.
+The Committee on Fisheries (PECH) has been invited to provide an opinion.

-- August 2023: Revision of the Flag State Requirements Directive (1st edition)
+- August 2023: Revision of the Port State Control Directive (1st edition)

 |Shadow rapporteurs:||Ljudmila Novak (Slovenia, EPP)|